top of page

 THE GREAT ENABLER OF THE MODERN ECONOMIC GOLDEN AGE

-OMNIGRID ICON_edited.png
+OMNIGRID Logo

 GRID TO CHIP: THE DIRECT CURRENT BACKBONE FOR THE AI ERA

 A “Grid to Chip” (G2C) model is rapidly emerging as a critical strategy to meet the exponential energy demands of artificial intelligence by delivering power through a vertically integrated direct current (DC) architecture, moving from high-voltage DC (HVDC) to medium-voltage DC (MVDC), low-voltage DC (LVDC), and ultimately down to the chip level.
 This end-to-end DC delivery chain reduces cumulative energy losses, which currently exceed 10–15% in legacy AC systems, according to the U.S. Department of Energy’s ARPA-E programs like REFUEL and Power Electronics for Data Centers.
 The Electric Power Research Institute (EPRI) affirms that cascading DC systems significantly cut conversion losses, voltage instability, and thermal stress, key concerns for hyperscale data centers.
-Similarly, the National Renewable Energy Laboratory (NREL) highlights that direct HVDC-to-chip infrastructure could enable “minimal conversion overhead,” vital as inference workloads scale to trillions of operations per watt.
+Similarly, the National Laboratory of the Rockies (NLR) highlights that direct HVDC-to-chip infrastructure could enable “minimal conversion overhead,” vital as inference workloads scale to trillions of operations per watt.
 As AI-driven loads expand from megawatts to gigawatts, the G2C framework enables scalable, efficient, and spatially flexible growth unconstrained by AC grid bottlenecks.
 Far from a fringe idea, G2C represents the convergence of power electronics, semiconductor-aware design, and national grid modernization policy, including alignment with the DOE’s $20B+ Grid Deployment Office initiatives.

 Modernizing The Grid